RadinaAvramova/dribbble_clone/README.md

 ### Getting started

-Assuming you have rails and ruby installed on your machine ([learn how to here](https://web-crunch.com/lets-build-with-ruby-on-rails-installation/)) you are ready to begin.
+Assuming you have rails and ruby installed on your machine you are ready to begin.
 From your favorite working directory using your favorite command line tool run the following:

 ```bash
 $ rails new dribbble_clone